-The researchers declare that there are no competing interests related to the study entitled "The Entrepreneurial Mindset and Health-related Startup Interests of Grade 12 ABM Students at a Medical School in Davao: A Mixed-Methods Study."
+The researchers declare that there are no competing interests related to the study entitled "The Entrepreneurial Mindset and Interest in Health Startups Among Grade 12 ABM Students in Davao: A Mixed-Methods Study."
 All authors affirm that the research was conducted independently and without any financial, personal, or professional relationships that could be perceived to influence the results or interpretations of this study.